Skip to main content

 ESPP Calculator: How Employee Stock Purchase Plans Work and What They Actually Pay

 An Employee Stock Purchase Plan with a 15% discount and no lookback means you buy $1,000 worth of stock for $850.
-Sell immediately and you capture $150 β a 17.6% return in 6 months.
+Sell immediately and you capture $150.
+A 17.6% return in 6 months.
 That is a 35% annualized return before taxes on a stock that goes nowhere.

 Most ESPP participants fail to sell immediately, which converts a near-guaranteed gain into concentrated stock risk.